evanthebouncy/evanthebouncy.github.io/_pages/thoughts.md

 ### Thoughts

-Here are scattered thoughts that I think are cool.
+Here are scattered thoughts thare are useful.
 They range from ideas, quotes from others, observations, a dream I had, opinions.
-Think of these as passages found in fortune cookies.
+They are vignettes, under-developed ideas, like fortune cookies.
 Treat with open minds and cautions.

-In the near future, a LLM will be able to summarize this body of text, and you'd be able to interact with it through a natural interface, which can retrieve the right quotes from this text document.

-Written in no particular order, but recent thoughts tends to be on top.
+Recent thoughts tends to be on top.

 ----

+[x] data labeling IS natural program

+[x] open-source "freedom" didn't really work out because programming is too hard, and we traded freedom for convinience.

+[x] when you speak, don't ever say "I think Y".
+Always say "Because REASON X, it is that Y". nobody can read your thinkings, so the argument for Y becomes clearer if you first motivate it using X.

+[x] Kevin Ellis: bespoke methods come and go a LOT, datasets come and go SOMEWHAT, tasks last FOREVER.
+Nobody cared for shurdlu's system nor data, but the task of instruction to manipulation stuck around.

+[x] in data curation, the one I'm interested in (high quality, expensive data), active learning is important.
+The idea is, given a data-frame and our current hypotheses, what piece of data should we acquire next? can this be built into an acquisition function so that it is automatic?

+[x] HCI + ML is the future.
+HCI for data gathering and data labeling, building the interface that can serve _twice_, once for data curation, and once for interaction with AI.

+[x] In presenting a piece of work, do the following:
+- first, model your audience. how can your presentation be helpful to them?
+- distill this helpfulness into "goals" you need to hit with your presentation
+- based on these goals, _structure_ your presentation around sub-goals, that is the outline
+- simultaniously, list all the concepts of your work that you find important to explain
+- do a matching algorithm between the list of concepts and the structure of the sub-goals
+- don't have to worry about transitions between the slides / passages. the best transition is simply a recap of what you have covered, and what you will cover next.

 [x] a presentation could be more like a poem, with more empty negative spaces, and let the audience fill in with their own imagination and excitement. however, what is being written has to be highly defensible and solid.